Derek Sutton

 Prior to joining Chambers, Flora worked as a senior asylum and immigration Caseworker at Refugee and Migrant Justice, first gaining OISC accreditation in 2008.
 She then worked in this capacity at several private solicitors’ firms, ultimately as an in-house advocate.
 Consequently she has experience working on asylum, immigration, EU citizenship and deportation matters.
 She has successfully represented numerous clients, including victims of trafficking and unaccompanied asylum-seeking children, in both the First-and Upper-Tier Tribunals.

 Flora was instructed by the intervening party Kalayaan, a charity that works to protect victims of modern slavery.
-The case concerned the application of the "commercial exception" to the Vienna Convention on Diplomatic Relations 1961, holding it applicable to persons subjected by diplomatic agents to conditions of servitude and modern slavery.
+This key case developed the law concerning the application of the "commercial exception" to the Vienna Convention on Diplomatic Relations 1961, holding it applicable to persons subjected by diplomatic agents to conditions of servitude and modern slavery.
 Flora was led by Tom Hickman KC.

 Instructed by Islington Law Centre on behalf of three child applicants for judicial review of the UK Government's failure to transfer them from Greece to the UK under the terms of the Dublin III Regulation.